sommaalessandra/IntelliFlowTwin/mobilityvenv/README.md

 # City Emulator
 The City Emulator is implemented through two Python components in this folder:

-1. **`MobilityVirtualEnvironment.py`**
-   Manages the city's behavioral logic, enabling emulation workflow.

-2. **`PhysicalSystemConnector.py`**
+1. **`MobilityVirtualEnvironment.py`**: Emulates behavior of the real city system of Bologna.
+Using real traffic data obtained from Bologna Open Data, the component emulates the traffic loop sensors that measure the number of passing cars.

-   Defines core classes for city entities:
+3. **`PhysicalSystemConnector.py`**: Defines core classes for city entities:
    - **Device**: base class used for representing a city device.
    - **Sensors/Actuators**: extends device class, implementing transmission functions.
    - **PhysicalSystemConnector**: A class that binds devices (sensors/actuators) to physical entities (e.g., roads).

-This is an example of the creation of a sensor with the subsequent connection to the associated road:
+Here an example of a sensor creation with the subsequent connection to the associated road, instantiated with PhysicalSystemConnector:
 ```python
 from PhysicalSystemConnector import Sensor, PhysicalSystemConnector